Azure/bicep-registry-modules/avm/res/consumption/budget/README.md

 - Type: array
 - Default: `[]`

+### Parameter: `filter`

+ The filter to use for restricting which resources are considered within the budget.

+- Required: No
+- Type: object
+- Default: `{}`

+### Parameter: `resourceGroupFilter`

+ The list of resource groups that contain the resources that are to be considered within the budget.
+Only considered if `filter` is not specified.

+- Required: No
+- Type: array
+- Default: `[]`

 ### Parameter: `category`

 The category of the budget, whether the budget tracks cost or usage.